Skip to content

 3 credits

-Interaction, Innovation, Impact Lab (Ix3)
+Interaction, Innovation, Impact Studio (Ix3)

-In the Ix3 Lab, the foundation of the MDes curriculum, students conduct long-term, thematic, and collaborative research.
+In the Ix3 Studio, the foundation of the MDes curriculum, students conduct long-term, thematic, and collaborative research.
 The course is taken continuously over the four semesters of the program.
 Led collaboratively by design and engineering faculty and built from their research expertise, the lab partners with researchers, communities, and organizations in the St. Louis region in seeking socially innovative and impactful digital experiences.
 Students will conduct user research and develop end-to-end design solutions that improve experiences with partners’ existing technology or propose new solutions that elegantly address complex problems.

 Design, Engineering, and Technology Studios